diage/CodariCore/README.md

 ===========
 Version 0.1 Goals
 ===========
--All objects are able to be placed and work -ArenaBuilder and Arena are correctly implemented //Done -Deaths and inventory interactions are handled //Done -CodariArena implementation is working per current API standards //Done
+-All objects are able to be placed and work //Done -ArenaBuilder and Arena are correctly implemented //Done -Deaths and inventory interactions are handled //Done -CodariArena implementation is working per current API standards //Done -Teams don't hurt each other!  //Done - needs testing

 ---------------
 : Bugs to fix :